 Natural lighting makes for the best clinical photos!
 So pick a spot in your house that that’s well-lit without receiving direct sunlight.
 It helps to keep in mind where the camera is in relation to the light.
 You want the light coming from behind the camera, shining towards you.
 That means no standing right in front of the window with the sun coming in behind you.
 That causes shadows, which can obscure your photos.

 You want to make sure you can get the proper angle and get your whole scalp in the frame.
 If you’re taking your hair loss before and after photos yourself, it’s helpful to use a selfie stick to hold the camera for you.
 However, the simplest solution is to have a friend or family member take the photo for you.

 The camera should be around 18” away from your head (or close enough to capture the entire scalp) and held at approximately a 45° angle.
 Using zooming features is also acceptable, as long as your entire head is photographed and all future photos are taken with the same method.
 We recommend taking at least three shots to thoroughly document your hair restoration progress.
 These include the front, the back and the vertex (the crown of your head).

 For frontal photographs, your head should be tilted forward (see the example shot for reference) while the camera is positioned at the front.
 In terms of rear photographs, your head should be tilted backwards slightly with the camera positioned behind you.
 For vertex shots, shoot directly from above.
 Make sure you have a steady grip on the camera so your photos are crystal clear, without any blurring.

 4. Consistency is Key

-It’s important that your pictures are all taken with the same size, positioning of head, camera settings, hairstyle, lighting and background.
-Tweaking these variables throughout your hair rejuvenation journey will inevitably create a mix of unclear results, which will in the end give you a false assessment of your laser hair therapy progress and hair restoration results.
+It’s important that hair loss before and after photos are all taken with the same positioning, camera settings, hairstyle, lighting, and background.
+Tweaking these variables throughout your hair rejuvenation journey will create a mix of unclear results.
+This will make it harder to gauge how much progress you’ve truly made.